Port de dead.

 The town was divided into two parts: The acropolis or the citadel, which comprised of a warehouse at Lothal, and a lower town.

 All hopes of Lothal not being sealed off were washed away when the guide told us that Lothal after being excavated was never opened again.

 Although the excavators let some parts of the town "out for display" Harappans developed one of the world's finest water and sewage systems.

-This is the market area which had one of the finest bead factories in the world.
-A tradition which is still upheld by the locals.
+The market area had one of the finest bead factories in the world.
+A tradition which is still carried on by the neighbouring villages.

 Burnt brick structures.
 (Partly reconstructed)

 A dockyard!
 Lothal traded with the chiefdoms down south, and across the Arabian sea with the Mesopotamians.